FirestormViewer/phoenix-firestorm/doc/vulkan/phase3_v2_m0_design.md

-# Phase 3 v2 — M0 Design: Skeleton Frame on `llvkrender`
+# Phase 3 v2 — M0 Design: Skeleton Frame + Chrome on `llvkrender`

 **Status:** DRAFT for review.
 **Branch:** `vulkanui`. **Parent plan:** [phase3_v2_ui_plan.md](phase3_v2_ui_plan.md).
+**Scope note (2026-09-02):** M1 (chrome primitives) is **folded into M0** — M0
+covers the full non-textured, non-text chrome vocabulary (solid + gradient rects, outlines, lines, drop-shadows, rare triangulated prims), so the M0 gate is the **whole login chrome**, not just solid regions.
-**Milestone goal:** the Vulkan session runs the *real* `LLViewerWindow::draw()` tree through `llvkrender` into the batched `LLVKUI2D` sink, with correct ortho/scale/clip, solid fills + outlines + lines live, textures and text stubbed to safe no-ops. **Accept:** solid-color regions of the login screen byte-exact vs GL; no crash; clean `Goodbye!` + exit 0.
+**Milestone goal:** the Vulkan session runs the *real* `LLViewerWindow::draw()` tree through `llvkrender` into the batched `LLVKUI2D` sink, with correct ortho/scale/clip, the full chrome primitive vocabulary live, and textures/text stubbed to safe no-ops. **Accept:** the login chrome byte-exact vs GL (opaque tol 0, alpha tol 1); no crash; clean `Goodbye!` + exit 0.

 ---

 ## 0. What M0 must prove

-The seam and the coordinate/clip pipeline — not yet textures or text.
-M0 is correct when the structural pixels (panel/background fills, borders, focus lines) the login tree emits land exactly where GL puts them.
-Everything the sink needs to do that is already built and byte-exact-verified; M0's work is the **seam** (how tree calls reach `llvkrender`) and the **neutral state feed** (transform/clip/color without reading `gGL`).
+The seam and the coordinate/clip pipeline, plus the **complete chrome primitive vocabulary** — not yet textures or text.
+M0 is correct when every non-textured, non-text pixel the login tree emits (fills, gradients, borders, focus lines, drop-shadows, and the rare circle/arc/triangle prims) lands exactly where GL puts it.
+The sink's core is byte-exact-verified; M0's work is the **seam** (how tree calls reach `llvkrender`), the **neutral state feed** (transform/clip/color without reading `gGL`), and **closing the sink's 5 vocabulary gaps** (9-slice, glyph-via-textured-path, gradient rect, triangulated rare prims, rotated-quad confirm) for the chrome subset.

 ---